hulkco/corelibs-arduino101/README.md

-Note: your [tools](https://github.com/01org/intel-arduino-tools), found in `Arduino15/packages/Intel/tools/arduino101load/<version>/`, may also need to be updated to the latest snapshot.
+Note: your [tools](https://github.com/01org/intel-arduino-tools), found in `Arduino15/packages/Intel/tools/arduino101load/<version>/`, may also need to be updated to the latest snapshot, Select the branch that corresponds to your Operating System and Processor Architecture.
+You may also need to upgrade the firmware of your Arduino 101..

 Future upgrades may fail since the internal contents were modified by hand.
 In order to recover, shut down the IDE, delete the entire `Arduino15` directory,